mbeave/github-simplified/README.md

 # GitHub Simplified

 This app simplifies access to GitHub projects for non-technical users.
-Just enter a GitHub URL of a repository you would like simplified (you'll find it in the address bar and its something that looks like this: https://github.com/mbeave/github-simplified).
+Just enter a GitHub URL of a repository you would like simplified (you'll find it in the address bar and it looks something like this: https://github.com/mbeave/github-simplified).

 It will then present a download button for the project and present its readme or instructions for installing and using it.